 \subsubsection{Improving Attributes}

-\textit{\textbf{Certain attributes of Gaussian can be custom-tailored, thereby making 3DGS suitable for a wider range of tasks.}}

-\textbf{Scale:} By collapsing the $z$-scale to zero and incorporating additional supervision on depth, normal, or shell maps, the works~\cite{dai2024high, huang20242d, guedon2023sugar, cheng2024gaussianpro, abdal2023gaussian} aim to improve Gaussian primitives to make them flatter and more suitable for surface reconstruction, thereby mitigating inaccuracies in Gaussian geometric reconstruction.
-The $z$ direction can be approximated as the normal direction.
-Similarly, a scale constraint, which limits the ratio of the major axis length to the minor axis length~\cite{xie2023physgaussian, matsuki2023gaussian, herau20243dgs}, ensures that the Gaussian primitives remain spherical to mitigate the issue of unexpected plush artifacts caused by overly skinny kernels.
+\textbf{Scale:} By collapsing the $z$-scale to zero and incorporating additional supervision on depth, normal, or shell maps, the works~\cite{dai2024high, huang20242d, guedon2023sugar, cheng2024gaussianpro, abdal2023gaussian} aim to improve Gaussian primitives to make them flatter and more suitable for surface reconstruction, where $z$ direction can be approximated as the normal direction.
+Conversely, a scale constraint, which limits the ratio of the major axis length to the minor axis length~\cite{xie2023physgaussian, matsuki2023gaussian, herau20243dgs}, ensures that the Gaussian primitives remain spherical to mitigate the issue of unexpected plush artifacts caused by overly skinny kernels.

 \textbf{SH:} By combining hash grids and MLP, the corresponding color attributes are encoded, effectively addressing the storage issues caused by a large number of SH parameters~\cite{lee2023compact}.